BlueworksLiveImages/icons/README.md

 # icons

-This directory will hold the icons that always needs to be accessible without any downtime.
+This directory will hold the icons that always needs to be accessible without any down time.